Homer

 In the library

-Is it conceivable that Homer could deliberately have turned his back upon the notions of 'intellect' and 'soul'?
-Such psychological finesse, affecting the most subtle particulars, cannot in all fairness be attributed to the ancient epic poet.
+Is it conceivable that Homer could deliberately have turned his back upon the notions of ‘intellect’ and ‘soul’?
+Such psychological finesse… cannot in all fairness be attributed to the ancient epic poet.

-Snell argues that Homer's apparent ignorance of unified psychological concepts reflects a genuine early stage of European thought rather than deliberate artistic choice.
+Snell argues that Homer’s apparent ignorance of unified psychological concepts reflects a genuinely archaic stage of European thought, not deliberate stylization, making Homeric texts primary evidence for pre-individuated consciousness.

 Snell, Bruno, The discovery of the mind; the Greek origins of European, 1953thesis